Zhongzhou/Scripts-and-data-for-AI-grading/README.md

        - Grading_Final_Q8: This grades Question 3, the third question in the paper.
     * Utilities:
       - calc_price.py: Function to help calculate the cost of each grading action based on the model and publicly available cost information
-      - pickle_tools.py: GPT connection objects cannot be pickled and stored, unfortunately.
-So I wrote this script to pickle a list of python objects by name, excluding the objects that involves communication with Azure, and then restored it upon re-run.
-Super useful for code development.
+      - pickle_tools.py: GPT connection objects cannot be serialized (pickled) and stored, unfortunately.
+So the common "dill" package will bug out when trying to store custom objects.
+I wrote those functions to pickle a list of python objects by name, excluding the objects that involve Azure communication, and then restored the saved objects automatically after opening a new session.
+Super useful for code development over a period of time.
-      - print_response.py: (to be written)
+      - print_response.py: functions to print GPT response
-      - binary_output.py:
-      - QuestionInfo.py:
+      - binary_output.py: functions to extract grading output such as "{1,0,1}" from the GPT grading response.
 3.